illinois-cs241/assignment-docs/mapreduce.md

 If you want to implement a new algorithm you just need to implement those two functions.
 The MapReduce framework will take care of all the other aspects of running a large job: splitting the data and CPU time across any number of machines, recovering from machine failures, tracking job progress, etc.

-## The Assignment
+## The MP

-For this lab, you have been tasked with building a simplified version of the MapReduce framework.
+For this MP, you have been tasked with building a simplified version of the MapReduce framework.
 It will run multiple processes on one machine as independent processing units and use IPC mechanisms to communicate between them.
 `map()` and `reduce()` will be programs that read from standard input and write to standard output.
 The input data for each mapper program will be lines of text.